Skating in the Square

 Sizes available - Children's size 10 to men's size 12 in hockey and figure skates are available.

 Bringing a group to skate?

-Teachers and group leaders: Call 613-331-0820 to let us know when you plan to come, so that we can make you aware if other large groups are already expected.
+Teachers and group leaders: Call the Facility Booking Office at 613-546-4291 ext.
+1800 to let us know when you plan to come, so that we can make you aware if other large groups are already expected.
 This helps ensure your group gets the maximum enjoyment from their outing.

 Frequently asked questions

 Why can't you give us an exact date?

 It's weather dependent.
 Precipitation, sun and warm temperatures work against us.
 Ideally, we would have five dry days of grey skies at around -4 C, but we rarely get that.
 So we offer a date range based on historic temperature trends.